pabigot/pyxb/examples/unicode_jp/README.txt

   libxml2-2.7.8-6.fc16.x86_64
   libxml2-python-2.7.8-6.fc16.x86_64

+  For Ubuntu you need:

+  sudo apt-get install python-libxml2

-* the Python bindings for MeCab, which should be available for Linux systems from your vendor: e.g., on Fedora 16, the packages are:
+* the Python bindings for MeCab and the corresponding UTF-8 encoding of IPADIC, which should be available for Linux systems from your vendor: e.g., on Fedora 16, the packages are:

   mecab-jumandic-5.1.20070304-5.fc15.x86_64
   mecab-jumandic-EUCJP-5.1.20070304-5.fc15.x86_64